 A traditional letterpressing shop imbueing exquisite detail onto Carolina paperworks.

-NC's own bomb factory, a massive 76-acre historic industrial site that produced
+The NC bomb factory, a massive 76-acre historic industrial site that produced Model Ts to missiles.

 Igniting imaginations and inspiring engagement with the natural world through the exploration and rehabilitation of birds of prey.

 Elements of this soundscape include a sprawling forest, common tree birds, all manners of insects, the very distant hum of civilization, and wide array of magnifiscent raptors.

 Floating delicately in the vast blue, a colorful array of balloons cast playful shadows on festival goers below.

 Elements of this soundscape include balloon flight preparation, burners, fans, generators, low-altitude flight, ground crews, patrons, and festival announcers.